tailsdotcom/kollie-forked-mirror/README.md

 Kollie is a tool for herding your ephemeral test environments on Kubernetes; through deploying and managing test environments deployed using Flux and Helm.

 It has its origins as an internal developer tool at Tails.com.
-We are working on making it useful for a wider audience, but please bear with us while we do things like write documentation, build a Helm Chart and remove hardcoded values.
+We are working on making it useful for a wider audience, but please bear with us while we do things like write better documentation and provide example resources.

-## Deployment guide

-Kollie currently makes quite a few assumptions about your environment and your Flux repository structure.
-Here is a list of the large ones:
-* Your Flux GitRepository resources are all located in the `flux-system` namespace
-* Each of your applications has a `ImageRepository` resource on your cluster to allow tracking of new container images.
-It will need its `accessFrom` attribute configured to allow access from the `kollie` namespace.
-* The container images are tagged in the format `<branch name>-<git commit id>-<unix timestamp>`
-* The ownership attribution of environments relies on `x-auth-request-email` and `x-auth-request-user` headers being sent in requests from something like oauth2-proxy
-* There are a number of configuration environment variables and config files which Kollie needs to run.
-These will be defined in the Helm Chart.
-* All Kustomizations created by Kollie have an `environment` and a `downscaler_uptime` [substitution](https://fluxcd.io/flux/components/kustomize/kustomizations/#post-build-variable-substitution).
-The first just contains the environment name, the second provides a time window for when the environment should _not_ be scaled to 0.
-More in the [Downscaling](#downscaling) section.
-* Kustomization labels and annotations are hardcoded to Tails.com conventions

-In addition the following features still have hardcoding, preventing them from working outside of Tails.com (PRs welcome to fix):
-* Custom GitRepository Kubernetes resource creation to allow tracking of a non-default branch

-## Developer guide

-Welcome to the Kollie developer guide.
-This guide is intended for developers looking to contribute to the Kollie project.
-Due to the nature of the project, we assume that you are comfortable with reading and understanding technical documentation for a Python project as well as having at least some basic knowledge around Kubernetes, Flux and Helm.

-This guide describes the core concepts of Kollie and how to get your local environment set up for development.
+## Why should you use it?

+The Flux project has fairly recently released the Flux Operator and with it, [the concept of `ResourceSets`](https://fluxcd.control-plane.io/operator/resourcesets/github-pull-requests/).
+This provides another way to set up ephemeral test environments with Flux.
+However when managing environments consisting of multiple applications (such as micro-services) from multiple Git repositories it might not fit your needs.

+Kollie uses the core `Kustomization` concept within Flux to deploy multiple applications to easily create an environment.
+These apps might mostly be playing a supporting role in the test environment and be running the stable production or staging version, with only a couple on versions pushed from feature branches.
+For our needs, we found this approach, combined with an easy to use web-ui provided more flexibility for our developers.

-### Core concepts
+## Core concepts

 The core idea of Kollie is to piggyback on a design feature of Flux.
 Flux is a popular tool for deploying applications to Kubernetes clusters.
 It works by reading a set of Kubernetes manifests from a Git repository and applying them to the cluster.